appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/update-data-in-modal.md

-# Update data in Modal
+# Update Form data in Modal

 This page shows how to update data within a Modal using the Form widget.